Home · Resources · Pricing

 How much does a whole-body MRI cost in China?

-No. The gap reflects lower system-wide healthcare costs.
-Leading hospitals scan on current 1.5T/3T machines at very high volume.
+No. The price gap reflects lower system-wide healthcare costs, not older machines.
+Leading hospitals scan on current-generation 1.5T and 3T MRI and read very high volumes, which is itself a strong quality signal.

 Do I need contrast dye?